-STATEMENT OF SHANE L. LIERMANN DEPUTY NATIONAL LEGISLATIVE DIRECTOR FOR THE RECORD OF THE SUBCOMMITTEE ON DISABILITY ASSISTANCE AND MEMORIAL AFFAIRS COMMITTEE ON VETERANS' AFFAIRS UNITED STATES HOUSE OF REPRESENTATIVES MAY 16, 2023
+STATEMENT OF SHANE L. LIERMANN DEPUTY NATIONAL LEGISLATIVE DIRECTOR FOR THE RECORD OF THE COMMITTEE ON VETERANS' AFFAIRS UNITED STATES SENATE JULY 26, 2023

-Chairman Luttrell, Ranking Member Pappas and Members of the Subcommittee:
+Chairman Tester, Ranking Member Moran and Members of the Committee:

-Thank you for inviting DAV (Disabled American Veterans) to submit testimony for the record of your oversight hearing titled, "Reviewing VA's Implementation of the PACT Act."
+We are pleased to submit our testimony for the record for this oversight hearing.
 DAV is a congressionally chartered and VA-accredited national veterans' service organization (VSO) of more than one million wartime service-disabled veterans.
 To fulfill our service mission, DAV directly employs a corps of benefits advisors, national service officers (NSOs), all of whom are themselves wartime service-connected disabled veterans, at every Department of Veterans Affairs (VA) regional office (VARO) as well as other VA facilities throughout the nation, including the Board of Veterans' Appeals (Board).

 Mr. Chairman, the historic passage of the SFC Heath Robinson Honoring Our Promise to Address Comprehensive Toxics (PACT) Act, is now providing benefits and health care to veterans exposed to burn pits, radiation, Agent Orange and other toxins.
 Starting in January 2023, VA has been adjudicating PACT Act claims.
-In our December 2022 testimony to this Subcommittee, we highlighted the importance of continued oversight of Veterans Benefits Administration's (VBA) implementation; therefore, we greatly appreciate today's hearing.
-We need to ensure VA is properly implementing and executing the most expansive toxic exposure legislation ever passed into law.

-Based on our experience of providing VA-accredited claims representation and assistance, we are pleased to provide our insight and comments on PACT Act implementation; specifically, the positive impact for veterans, the backlog, VA's miscues, VA's outreach and collaboration and DAV's concerns.
+Based on our experience of providing VA-accredited claims representation and assistance, we are happy to provide our insight and comments on PACT Act implementation; specifically, the positive impact for veterans, the backlog, VA's miscues, VA's outreach and collaboration and DAV's concerns.